MattGreyDesign/himatt.com/_projects/ski-solutions.md

   url: https://www.skisolutions.com

 intro: |
-  The lack of responsive functionality across modern devices was negatively impacting on Ski Solution's search engine rankings considerably.
-The solution to improve SEO and drive enquiries was to re-design and optimise the website experience from the bottom up.
+  The absence of full mobile device support was negatively impacting on Ski Solution's conversions and search engine rankings considerably.
+The site at the time had a separate mobile site with a stripped down feature-set.
+The solution was to create a fully redesigned responsive experience and optimise the website from the bottom up to improve SEO and drive enquiries.

   Working from a mobile first approach, I redesigned the site to work across mobile, tablet and desktop, creating a CSS framework and icon font to maintain